elsery/baoyongtao.github.io/_posts/2017-10-16-使用Mybatis Generator 生成带中文注释的代码.md

     }

     /**
-     * This method adds the custom javadoc tag for.
+     * This method adds the custom javadoc description for.
 You may do nothing if you do
-     * not wish to include the Javadoc tag - however, if you do not include the
+     * not wish to include the Javadoc description - however, if you do not include the
-     * Javadoc tag then the Java merge capability of the eclipse plugin will
+     * Javadoc description then the Java merge capability of the eclipse plugin will
      * break.
      *
      * @param javaElement
      *            the java element
      */
-    protected void addJavadocTag(JavaElement javaElement, boolean markAsDoNotDelete) {
+    protected void addJavadocdescription(JavaElement javaElement, boolean markAsDoNotDelete) {
         javaElement.addJavaDocLine(" *");
         StringBuilder sb = new StringBuilder();
         sb.append(" * ");
-        sb.append(MergeConstants.NEW_ELEMENT_TAG);
+        sb.append(MergeConstants.NEW_ELEMENT_description);
         if (markAsDoNotDelete) {
             sb.append(" do_not_delete_during_merge");
         }